Brijeshtanwar/IMC-prosperity/README.md

 A large group of ducks request a price for your pineapples.
 They will only buy pineapples at the 50% best prices that they get, so players have to be competitive.
 However, as the pineapple price is expected to settle at the average price that the ducks bought their pineapples at, you definitely want to make sure that you don’t sell below that price, or you’ll make a loss on your trade.

-Unfortunately, both me and Konstantin were travelling/very busy during the next couple of rounds, so it was a bit harder to try things in Rounds 2-4.
-For the Coconuts/Pina Coladas, Konstantin wrote up code to perform pair-trading (arbitraging pina colada - 15/8 * coconut); something else we tried was momentum-based trading, but this didn't give a PnL as high as pair-trading, so we mostly submitted the first code we came up with.
+For the Coconuts/Pina Coladas, Shrut wrote up code to perform pair-trading (arbitraging pina colada - 15/8 * coconut); something else we tried was momentum-based trading, but this didn't give a PnL as high as pair-trading, so we mostly submitted the first code we came up with.

 For the manual round, we submitted a guess of 9,777 based on a simulation.
 This was good enough to net us some profit, with the median price of the bottom 50% being 9,685.
-Shockingly, we got a score of below -120k in the algorithmic trading in this round, which dropped us from 9th place to...
-926th place!!!
+Shockingly, we got a score of below -120k in the algorithmic trading in this round, which dropped us from 40th place to...
+376th place!!!

 # Round 3
 ## Algorithm challenge